How Much Does a Dog Teeth Cleaning Cost? Complete Guide

 Several services may contribute to a higher overall cost for dog dental cleaning:

-• Tooth Extractions: If a tooth is severely diseased and causing pain or inflammation, it may need to be extracted.
-The cost for this can range from $500 to $2,500 per tooth, largely depending on the size of the tooth, the complexity of the extraction process, and the duration of the surgery.
+- When a tooth is significantly damaged and causes pain or swelling, it often needs to be removed.
+The expenses for this procedure range from $500 to $2,500 per tooth, influenced by factors like tooth size, the complexity of the extraction, and the length of the surgery.

-• Root Canals: This involves removing the inner contents of a tooth, such as nerves and blood vessels, and filling it with a dental material.
-This procedure helps preserve the tooth rather than resorting to extraction.
+- A root canal involves taking out the inner components of a tooth, including nerves and blood vessels, and filling it with a dental material.
+This treatment aims to save the tooth instead of opting for extraction.

-• Pain Medications: If your dog undergoes additional dental work, your veterinarian may recommend pain relief medications, such as Deramaxx, to ensure comfort during recovery.
+- If your dog requires further dental procedures, your veterinarian might prescribe pain relief medications like Deramaxx to enhance comfort during their recovery.

-• Antibiotics: In cases where deep infections are discovered in the gums, jawbone, or teeth, your vet might prescribe oral antibiotics like Antirobe or Clavamox, or even provide an antibiotic injection, such as Convenia.
+- When your veterinarian discovers serious infections in the gums, jawbone, or teeth, they might recommend oral antibiotics like Antirobe or Clavamox.
+Alternatively, they could provide an antibiotic injection, such as Convenia, to address the issue effectively.

 General Veterinarian vs. Veterinary Dentist